 If you are experiencing symptoms of the virus, please call the Simcoe Muskoka District Health Unit (1-877-721-7520) or Telehealth Ontario (1-866-797-0000) before coming to the Hospital.

-The best way to prevent infection from any virus, including COVID-19 is to practice handwashing, cover your mouth when coughing and sneezing (in elbow) and stay home if you are sick.
+The best way to prevent infection from any virus, including COVID-19 is to practice handwashing, physical distancing, wear a mask when unable to physically distance from others, cover your mouth when coughing and sneezing (in elbow) and stay home if you are sick.

 Be sure to check out our COVID-19 FAQ page for more information.

 For accurate, up-to-date information about COVID-19, please visit:

 The services of the Auxiliary have been suspended, including high school student volunteers.
 The Coffee Corner and Gift Shop are closed until further notice.